-- 14.8 Employees will not be entitled to an additional day off if sick on a statutory holiday. - 14.9 Employers have discretion to extend the period of sick pay on full or half pay beyond the scale set out above in exceptional circumstances. - 14.10 To aid rehabilitation employers have discretion to allow employees to return to work on reduced hours or to be encouraged to work from home without loss of pay.
-Any such arrangements need to be consistent with statutory sick pay rules. - 14.11 Sick pay is not normally payable for an absence caused by an accident due to active participation in sport as a profession, or where contributable negligence is proved. - 14.12 An employee who is absent as a result of an accident is not entitled to sick pay if damages are received from a third party.
+- 14.10 Employers will also have discretion to extend the period of sick pay on full or half pay beyond the scale set out in 14.2 - where there is the expectation of return to work in the short term and an extension would materially support a return and or assist recovery.
+Particular consideration should be given to those staff without full sick pay entitlements. - In any other circumstance that the employer deems reasonable - 14.11 During the rehabilitation period employers should allow employees to return to work on reduced hours or, where possible, be encouraged to work from home without loss of pay.
+Any such arrangements need to be consistent with statutory sick pay rules - 14.12 Sick pay is not normally payable for an absence caused by an accident due to active participation in sport as a profession, or where contributable negligence is proved. - 14.13 An employee who is absent as a result of an accident is not entitled to sick pay if damages are received from a third party.
 Employers will advance to an employee a sum not exceeding the amount of sick pay payable under this scheme providing the employee repays the full amount of sickness allowance to the employer when damages are received.
-Once received the absence shall not be taken into account for the purposes of the scale set out in paragraph 14.2 above.

-- 14.13 Employers may at any time require an employee absent from work due to illness to attend an examination by a medical practitioner.
+Once received the absence shall not be taken into account for the purposes of the scale set out in paragraph 14.2 above. - 14.14 Employers may at any time require an employee absent from work due to illness to attend an examination by a medical practitioner.
 Furthermore, staff do not need to be off sick to be referred by their employer for a medical.
-The employer will meet the cost of any medical examination. - 14.14 After investigation, consultation and consideration of other alternative posts, and where there is no reasonable prospect of the employee returning to work, employers will have the option to terminate employment before the employee has reached the end of the contractual paid sick absence period, subject to the employers' agreed sickness absence policies and procedures. - 14.15 Notification procedures and payment of sick absence pay when injuries are connected with other insured employment will be for local determination.
+The employer will meet the cost of any medical examination. - 14.15 After investigation, consultation and consideration of other alternative posts, and where there is no reasonable prospect of the employee returning to work, employers will have the option to terminate employment before the employee has reached the end of the contractual paid sick absence period, subject to the employers' agreed sickness absence policies and procedures. - 14.16 Notification procedures and payment of sick absence pay when injuries are connected with other insured employment will be for local determination.